Maison Cupcake

 The View Tube, luridly visible from the DLR station platform features a colourful display about the work picturing uses for the various sites both during and after the games.
 Not being much of a sports fan, the main focus of my excitement is the new Westfield Stratford City shopping complex which will no doubt drain my pockets when it opens on the edge of the site in 2011.
 (I was always a bit narked that I no longer lived 2 streets away from their long awaited sister Shepherds Bush development when it finally opened in 2008 but ha! no more!)

 Further along the View Tube are some crafty art installations.
 Currently the main display is a series of around 20 wooden crates filled with whimsical tableaux featuring various ephemera and typography.
-They reminded me a little of Julie Arkell‘s work.
+A rolling programme of artists’ residencies is planned.

 At the end of the View Tube is a two storey structure housing a classroom for school visits to the site and more crucially, a cafe.